-Test questions will be presented one at a time.

-The stimulus and question will appear on the screen at the same time.

-Answers may be selected by using the mouse to click on the radio button to the left of the answer choice.

-Navigation buttons appear at the bottom of the page for each question.
-For longer items, a scroll bar will appear on the right-hand side of the window to allow scrolling through the answer choices.

-Students will be able to use scratch paper for all online assessments.
-This paper must be taken up and destroyed by the test administrator immediately following the test.
+- Test questions will be presented one at a time. - The stimulus and question will appear on the screen at the same time.
+In ELA, passages are presented on the left with the accompanying item on the right.
+In cases where more than one passage is present, each passage will have its own tab on the left.
+Students will be able to move back and forth between the tabs as needed. - Answers may be selected by using the mouse to click on the radio button to the left of the answer choice. - Navigation buttons appear at the bottom of the page for each question.
+For longer items, a scroll bar will appear on the right-hand side of the window to allow scrolling through the answer choices. - Students will be able to use scratch paper for all online assessments.
+This paper must be collected and destroyed by the test administrator immediately following the test.
 The test administrator must not look at what the student has written on the scratch paper.